Updated: January 3, 2024

 A finished Calligraffiti mural at GCS in Downtown Santa Ana

-Calligraffiti mural at El Camino College by Zak Perez
+Modern art, calligraffiti mural at El Camino College in the making